Archymade/English-Letter-Classifier/README.md

 #### Performance Report
-The learnimg algorithm selected for the project was a support vector machine (SVM).
-After training, a performance of `~ 92 %` was recorded across board for the major classification metrics (accuracy, f1-score, recall, and precision), via `macro` averaging.
+The learning algorithm selected for the project was a support vector machine (SVM).
+After training, a test set performance of `~ 92 %` was recorded across board for the major classification metrics (accuracy, f1-score, recall, and precision), via `macro` averaging.